 - Underwriters in the financing for Carlyle’s $7.4 billion acquisition of Veritas from Symantec Corporation, in the financing for AEA’s $1.9 billion acquisition of 24 Hour Fitness, in the financing for Ares’ $1.5 billion acquisition of CPG International, in the financing for Gartner, Inc.’s $2.6 billion acquisition of CEB Inc., in the financing for Olin Corporation’s $5 billion acquisition of Dow Chemical’s chlor-alkali business and in the financing for Charles River Laboratories’ $800 million acquisition of MPI Research

 - Underwriters in the $1.5 billion debt financing for Sprint Corporation, in the $1.8 billion debt financing for Hanesbrands Inc. and €500 million debt financing for Hanesbrands Finance Luxembourg S.C.A., in the €850 million debt financing for V.F.
-Corporation, in the $250 million debt financing for Rent-A-Center, Inc. and in $700 million of debt financings for Central Garden & Pet Company
+Corporation, in the $250 million debt financing for Rent-A-Center, Inc. and in almost $1 billion of debt and equity financings for Central Garden & Pet Company

 - Underwriters in over $1.3 billion of debt financings for Cinemark USA, Inc. and in over $1 billion of debt financings for Pharmaceutical Product Development, LLC

 - First Reserve in connection with financings in respect of Crestwood Midstream Partners, Midstates Petroleum, CHC Helicopter S.A. and TPC Group Inc.

-- Dealer managers in multiple exchange offers, tender offers and/or consent solicitations for Sprint Corporation, Jack Cooper Enterprises, Inc., Noble Corporation, Crestwood Midstream Partners, Fortescue Metals Group Ltd. and Laureate Education, Inc.
+- Dealer managers in multiple exchange offers, tender offers and/or consent solicitations for Sprint Corporation, Jack Cooper Enterprises, Inc., Noble Corporation, Crestwood Midstream Partners, Fortescue Metals Group Ltd., Laureate Education, Inc. and Conduent Corporation

 titled, “How to Draft Risk Factors for a Registration Statement” and “Responding to SEC Comment Letters.”
 In March 2017, he co-authored an article in Law360